Q. I want a puppy with a real curly coat. Will puppy coats get curlier as they mature?

 Q. Do I need to place a deposit?

 A. It is entirely up to you.
 Placing a deposit assures you a pick from our current & upcoming litters.
 It is a non-refundable deposit with some exceptions.
 We accept adoption applications at any time.
 We ask for a deposit with or shortly after receipt of the application.
 When the puppies are born, if we have more deposits than we have puppies, the families that will not get a pup from this litter will have their deposit roll over to a future litter.
 When it is time for your pick and you are not satisfied with any remaining pups your deposit will be refunded or held as deposit on a future litter.
-You will be contacted when it is time to pick out your puppy, which is at 6 weeks of age.
+You will be contacted when it is time to pick out and take home your puppy, which is at about 8 weeks of age.

-We require a $250 deposit and cannot hold a puppy until I receive a deposit.
-I will allow five business days to receive the deposit if you are mailing it -- if you think it will take longer to get here, please let me know so that I do not think you have changed your mind.
+We require a $250 deposit and cannot hold a puppy until we receive a deposit.
+We will allow five business days to receive the deposit if you are mailing it -- if you think it will take longer to get here, please let us know so that we do not think you have changed your mind.

 Q. If I give you my deposit and I am the 3rd on the waiting list, does this mean I get 3rd choice?